 Popularly dubbed “Los Colorados” due to their common red hair and sunburned skin, the St Patrick’s Battalion next saw serious service at the Battle of Monterrey, as the American Army of Occupation, under General Zachary Taylor, attempted to take a vital northern city.
 Manning guns in Monterrey’s citadel, Riley and his men managed to blunt and turn back a few American infantry attacks on their own merit, but the larger situation was beyond the Mexicans, who retreated after several days fighting, having inflicted greater casualties than they took.
 Their service recognised, it was after Monterrey that the Battalion was given their own flag, commonly described as a golden harp on a green background, above the words “Erin Go Bragh”, or “Ireland Forever”.

 Soon, Riley and his men had become part of the northern Mexican Army under the famed Antonio Lopez de Santa Anna, tasked with turning back the American invasion.
-The next engagement was the Battle of Buena Vista in February, 1847.
+The next engagement was the Battle of Buena Vista in February 1847.
 Placed on high ground, the Battalion’s artillery supported a Mexican infantry advance and then annihilated an opposing battery, capturing some of its guns.
 Taylor’s efforts to eliminate the St Patrick’s position came to nothing, as the Battalion drove off opposing attacks.
-However, Riley and the others could do nothing about the larger strategic situation, which saw Santa Anna defeated and the Mexicans set to flight, though they did their part in warding off what would have been a bloody American pursuit by helping in a successful rearguard action.
+However, Riley and the others could do nothing about the larger strategic situation, which saw Santa Anna defeated and the Mexicans set to flight, though they did their part in warding against what would have been a bloody American pursuit by helping in a successful rearguard action.
 A third of the battalion probably died that day, with many of the remainder awarded for bravery and given field promotions.

 The disintegrating situation for Mexico was becoming more and more apparent, and Santa Anna’s efforts to reorganise his army led to the St Patrick’s being merged with other units to form the “Foreign Legion of Patricios”, with a Mexican Colonel in overall command, Riley given one of two companies for his own.
 The fighting became increasingly desperate as the Americans relentlessly pressed on, and the Irish in Mexican uniform fought back as hard they could, mindful that they would not be subject to the same protections as their Mexican allies in the event of capture.
 At the Battle of Cerro Gordo, they allegedly threatened to shoot at wavering Mexican units as an American victory became inevitable: distracted by the advancing enemy later, they were unable to make good on their threat.